-All students are evaluated for Satisfactory Academic Progress at the end of the first payment period or midpoint of the program or academic year, and at the end of the program or academic year.
-An academic year in a clock hour program is a minimum of 900 clock hours AND 26 weeks.
-A week is considered any seven-day period from Sunday through Saturday in which at least one schedule class day occurs.
+All students are evaluated for Satisfactory Academic Progress at the end of the first payment period or midpoint of the program or academic year, and at the end of the program or academic year

-Clock Hour Program
+Credit Hour Program

-The student's academic progress is evaluated at the point the student is scheduled to complete the required clock hours and scheduled weeks for that payment period.
-Students must maintain (1) an accumulative grade point average of 2.0, and (2) an attendance rate of 67% of the scheduled hours.
+The student's academic progress is evaluated at the point the student has been scheduled for the required credit hours and weeks for the payment period in review.
+Students must maintain (1) an accumulative grade point average of 2.0 and (2) complete 70% of the units attempted with a 1.0 or higher grade for the payment period in review.

-To successfully complete a program, the student must complete 100% of the program requirements within no more than 150% of the program length, measured in scheduled hours.
+To successfully complete a program, the student must complete 100% of the program credits within no more than 150% of the program length, as measured by attempted credits.